 Since 1976, every U.S. president has officially designated the month of February as Black History Month, an annual celebration of achievements by African Americans and a time for recognizing their important role in U.S. history.
 The event was originally the brainchild of noted historian Carter G. Woodson and other prominent African Americans.
 Following is a list of Los Angeles events and cultural institutions participating in Black History Month.

-California African American Museum (February 2020)
+African American Heritage Month (February 2022)

 Located at Exposition Park in Downtown L.A., the California African American Museum (CAAM) exists to research, collect, preserve and interpret the history, art and culture of African Americans.
 The museum's permanent collection houses 4,000 objects that span landscape painting and portraiture, modern and contemporary art, historical objects and print materials, and mixed-media artworks.